Using the NZ ORCID Hub

 - Using the Hub's API.

-Before you begin requesting permission from your staff/students to access their ORCID records you should undertake a communications campaign:
+Before you begin requesting permission from your staff/students to access their ORCID records you should undertake a communications campaign.
+If you want assistance with creating pens, bookmarks or other ORCID branded giveaways contact us.
+You can use the followng email examples and tailor them to your specific organisation:

 Exemplar emails - use these to tell your staff/students that you plan to use the Hub to read from/write to their ORCID records.